bsc-s2/pykit/dictutil/README.md

 **arguments**:

+-   `mydict`:
--   `mydict`: the dict you want to iterative
+    the dict you want to iterative

 **return**:

-return iterative object, each element is a tuple object contains  keys and value
+an iterator, each element it yields is a tuple that contains keys and value.

 ##  dictutil.make_getter